About Forex - What is Forex?

 Pips

-In Forex the exchange rate moves are measured in points commonly known as Pips in the forex market.
+In Forex the exchange rate moves are measured in points commonly known as Pips in the FX trading market.
 The pip is used to calculate the profit or loss that a Forex Trader makes in a particular trade.
 For example if a trader makes a trade which moves 50 pips in his direction, then the profit of the trader will be calculated as 50 pips.
 In the above example where EURUSD moved from 1.3450 to 1.3500, then the total pip movement is 50 pips and we can say the EURUSD currency pair has moved up by 50 pips.

 Lots